snehasurna1875/100-days-of-code/README.md

 -----------------------------------
 Day 40 : 8th September 2020
 -----------------------------------
-Did some questions in pthon that are: Palindrome no,Fibonacci series, ans prime numbers generation between range
+Did some questions in python that are: Palindrome no,Fibonacci series, ans prime numbers generation between range